Corporate estimated tax

 Oregon’s estimated tax laws are not the same as federal estimated tax laws.
-You must make quarterly estimated tax payments if you expect to owe tax of $500 or more with your return.
+You must make quarterly estimated tax payments if you expect to owe $500 or more in tax for the year (See ORS 314.505 and supporting administrative rules).

 Estimated payments can be made using one of these options:

 You must make your Oregon estimated payments by EFT if you’re required to make your federal estimated payments by EFT.
 If this requirement creates a disadvantage for you, you may be eligible for a waiver.
-Call us for more information.
+See ORS 314.518 and OAR 150-314-0310, or call us for more information.

 If you don’t meet the federal requirements for mandatory EFT payments, you can participate on a voluntary basis.